-How to Make 10 Heart Healthy Meals
+How to Make 10 Heart-Healthy Meals

-Think preparing heart healthy meals is a demanding undertaking?
-Think again.
-Not only can you pump out heart-healthy recipes with four simple steps, but ensure your taste buds are also satisfied with nutritious and delicious ingredients!
+But not only can you pump out heart-healthy recipes with four simple steps, but ensure your taste buds are also satisfied with nutritious and delicious ingredients!

-4 Steps to Making Heart-Healthy Meals
+How to Make Heart-Healthy Meals

 1. Load Up On Produce

 Fruits and vegetables are key for a healthy heart and body, as they burst with heart-healthy nutrients while being naturally low in calorie.

 Fruits and veggies are rich in dietary fiber, a non-digestible plant component proven to reduce cholesterol levels and heart disease risk.
 Some varieties are also natural sources of the nutrients potassium, magnesium, and calcium, which benefit heart health.

 The inclusion of fruit also grants heart-healthy nutrients while helping to satisfy that sweet tooth, which is an extremely valuable considering the link between high-sugar diets and cholesterol.

 Include at least 5 servings of fruits and veggies daily and comprise half the meal plate with non-starchy veggies.
 Also choose more fruit and vegetable varieties in their whole form.
 For instance, fruit juices lack fiber while fried and sautéed veggies may contain trans or other unnecessary fats.

 2. Choose Fats Wisely